Zoom hits $1 billion in quarterly revenue

 Zoom has been adding features and services and in July agreed to buy cloud-based customer-service software provider Five9 Inc., a deal that Zoom said would allow it to tap into a $24 billion contact-center market.

-"We achieved our first billion dollar revenue quarter while delivering strong profitability and cash flow," said Zoom founder and Chief Executive Eric S. Yuan, adding that the quarter also marked several milestones in Zoom’s expansion.
-"Today we are a global brand counting over half a million customers with more than 10 employees, which we believe positions us extremely well to support organizations and individuals as they look to reimagine work, communications and collaboration."
+"Today we are a global brand counting over half a million customers with more than 10 employees, which we believe positions us extremely well to support organizations and individuals as they look to reimagine work, communications, and collaboration," Zoom founder and Chief Executive Eric S. Yuan said.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE